cca/koha_patron_import/readme.md

 1. Download the latest report of prox numbers from TouchNet
 1. Download Workday JSON files from Google Cloud with `pipenv run getdata`
-1. Run `pipenv run ./patron_update.py prox_report.csv data.json | tee -a prox_update.log` where data.json is one of the (employee or student) Workday files.
+1. Run `pipenv run ./patron_update.py -p prox_report.csv -w data.json | tee -a prox_update.log` where data.json is one of the (employee or student) Workday files.
 1. The script prints status messages, a summary of what was updated, and creates a JSON file of patrons who are missing from Koha (which can be used in the step below).

 ## Loading New Patrons